 http://edvestinu.com/private.asp or 1-603-227-5423

-The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for Federal student aid.
-NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of Education programs and provides a centralized, integrated view of all Title IV loans and grants.
-You may access all of your current and prior Federal grant and loan information on the NSLDS website.
-Parents may access NSLDS for information on the Federal Direct PLUS loans.
+Studentaid.gov regularly receives data from schools, guaranty agencies, the Direct Loan program, and other Department of Education programs to provide a centralized, integrated view of all Title IV loans and grants you may have received as a student.
+You may access all of your current and prior Federal grant and loan information via this website.
+Parents may access Studentaid.gov for information on the Federal Direct PLUS loans.

 Please note: Information on a pending loan will not be available until approximately 2 weeks after the loan has disbursed to the school.

 There are currently several different servicing agencies that your Federal loans may be serviced through.
-To verify who is currently servicing your loans, please visit nslds.ed.gov and choose “Financial Aid Review.”
-Press “Accept” twice.
-Log in using your social security number, first two characters of your last name, date of birth, and the same FSA ID that was used on your FAFSA.
-Click on the number in the first column under “Loans” for details regarding your loan.
+To verify who is currently servicing your loans, log on to studentaid.gov with the same FSA ID that was used on your FAFSA.
+Once logged in you should have several options to the right of your Dashboard: